 If you’ve heard of virtual private networks (VPN) before, then you’re probably aware that they’re necessary for keeping your identity secure online.
-Gamers who frequent this site have likely come across this list, which contains a list of great services for keeping your identity totally private while gaming.

 However, there is a level of uncertainty over whether or not a VPN can actually improve your gaming performance.
 How can you know if a VPN service will actually provide fast connection speeds?
 Furthermore, if you’re connecting to another server, wouldn’t that raise your ping and latency?

 These are common concerns, and they’re very understandable.
 That’s why we’re here to address them.